Philips OneBlade Pro QP6530 | My Short Review

 Philips OneBlade Pro QP6530

-After many uses I rate the Philips OneBlade Pro QP6530 at 4,5 out of 5 stars.
+After countless uses I rate the Philips OneBlade Pro QP6530 at 4,5 out of 5 stars.

 What are users saying about the Philips OneBlade Pro QP6530?